alexehrlich/42Rio-multilayer-percepron/README.md

         B(0): 34 (58.6%)
         M(1): 24 (41.4%)
 ```

+## Digit classification
+-
+- `make mnist_train_classifier`: Loads the the data from the raw file wihtout any libary to train the model with the MNIST data set
+- `make mnist_predict_probe`: Draw a digit in pygame.
+Press 'S' to predict the drawing.
+Press 'D' to clear the canvas.

+## What is a Perceptron?***
+A perceptron is a fundamental unit of a neural network.
+It mimics a biological neuron, receiving inputs, applying weights, summing them, and passing the result through an activation function.

 ## Training
 The network is designed modular and the layer structure, the activation function and the cost function can be chosen.
 The model is trained using mini batch, which are shuffeled in each epoch to prevent pattern learning.